MicrosoftDocs/azure-docs/articles/azure-arc/vmware-vsphere/manage-vmware-vms-in-azure.md

 ### Prerequisite

 The guest management needs to be enabled on the VMware virtual machine before you can install an extension on it.
-You can enable guest managemement by following these steps:
+You can enable guest management by following these steps:

 1. Go to [Azure portal](https://aka.ms/AzureArcVM).
 2. Find the VMware VM that you want to check for guest management and install extensions on.
 Click on the name of the VM.